 Kristin is a TCK (third-culture kid) whose father served as a Foreign Service Officer for the Department of State.
 Kristin grew up in the Dominican Republic, Colombia, Russia and Mexico.
 She is the mother of three daughters—one attending the University of Virginia and two in high school.
 Kristin graduated from the University of Virginia with a degree in Foreign Affairs (and quite often finds herself wishing she majored in child psychology).
 She has been a stay-at-home mother and currently works at the Department of State in the Office of Overseas Schools.

-A twenty-eight year veteran of the Foreign Service, Tim is married and the father of three school-aged children.
+A thirty year veteran of the Foreign Service, Tim is married and the father of three school-aged children.
 He has served in Islamabad, Lome, Belize, Asuncion and La Paz as well as Washington.
-Tim is currently a Financial Management Officer in the Bureau of International narcotics and law Enforcement Affairs.
+Most recently, Tim served as Financial Management Officer in the Bureau of International narcotics and law Enforcement Affairs.
+He retired in April 2013.

 Xenia Wilkinson, Chair Nominating Committee